 To support optimal prediction of manipulation order, we design both a spatial context understanding module and a temporal priority structuring module, which tightly integrate spatial-aware arrangements and manipulation ordering.

 \textbf{Spatial Context Understanding.} Occlusions and inter-object support in cluttered scenes make it necessary to reason about spatial and physical relationships rather than visual appearance alone.
 To enable accurate manipulation ordering in cluttered environments, we focus on extracting spatial-aware representations that capture both local and global scene structure.
 We represent each object using its 3D bounding box center and associated intrinsic and extrinsic attributes.
 The intrinsic attributes describe inherent properties such as semantic class and physical extent, while the extrinsic ones define the object’s pose in the world coordinate system.
 The object centers collectively form a sparse point cloud representing the 3D scene layout.
-Based on this point cloud, we construct a spatial graph where nodes correspond to objects and edges reflect geometric proximity.
+Based on this point cloud, we construct a spatial graph where nodes correspond to objects and edges encode geometric proximity.

 To model inter-object spatial dependencies, we apply a k-Nearest Neighbors strategy to build a localized spatial graph around each object.
-As shown in Fig.~\ref{fig:KNN}, we treat the center point of each object as a vertex in the graph and connect each object to its neighbors with an edge.
-Each vertex in this graph incorporates both intrinsic and extrinsic attributes.
-For each center $p_j$, messages from its spatial neighbors $\mathcal{N}_k({i})$ are aggregated to form spatial-aware features that encode local geometric structure, as described in Equation~\ref{equ:knn}:
+As shown in Fig.~\ref{fig:KNN}, we treat the center point of each object as a node in the graph and connect each object to its neighbors with edges.
+Each node in this graph incorporates both intrinsic and extrinsic attributes.
+For each center $p_i$, messages from its spatial neighbors $\mathcal{N}_k({p_i})$ are aggregated to form spatial-aware features that encode local geometric structure, as described in Equation~\ref{equ:knn}:

 This design captures how physical proximity and spatial alignment influence the feasibility of manipulation actions.
 In line with PointNet-style architectures \cite{qi2017pointnet, yu2023adapointr}, feature aggregation is performed using max pooling $\mathcal{M}$ across neighborhoods to produce compact object-level embeddings.